dejayillegal/thecueRoom_V2_fb/docs/PLAYLISTS.md

 ### Transaction Safety
 All playlist updates use database transactions to ensure:
-- Playlist and items are updated atomically
+- Playlist and items are updated atomically (delete-then-insert pattern)
-- History is recorded before changes
+- History snapshots include both playlist metadata AND all playlist_items for full rollback capability
+- Orphaned items are prevented by deleting all items before inserting new ones within the same transaction
-- Rollback capability in case of errors
+- Rollback capability with complete state reconstruction

 ### Caching Strategy
 - Live playlists: Cached for 2 minutes (public access)